 We acknowledge and respect the Traditional Custodians and Elders past and present of the South Lawson Park bushcare site and the surrounding Country.
 We are mindful and respectful of the presence of traditional places and objects on the site (Customary acknowledgement)

 Why do bushcare?

-If these issues are left unmanaged at the urban/bush edge then they not only destroy urban bushland but can spread to significant areas of the National Park, threatening fauna and plant diversity, ecosystems and the World Heritage Area.
+If these issues are left unmanaged at the urban/bush edge then they not only destroy urban bushland but can spread to significant areas of the National Park, threatening fauna and plant diversity, intact ecosystems and the World Heritage Area.

-A major practical aim of bushcare is to tackle weed and erosion issues on bushland perimeters before they develop into major problems that are very expensive to remediate or even impossible to control.
+Therefore, a major practical aim of bushcare is to tackle weed and erosion issues on bushland perimeters before they develop into major problems that are very expensive to remediate or even impossible to control.
 In this way, bushcare seeks to preserve the unique qualities of all bushland, both as something that is good in itself and for the enjoyment of the community.
 Maintaining healthy bushlands and ecosystems also helps to ameliorate the adverse effects of and combats climate change.

 We also have a great time!
 Good company, exercise, new skills and rewarding experiences are readily available.

 Please take a look at our eight minute film, Bushcare Blue Mountains: South Lawson Park.
 Professionally directed (Vera Hong) and filmed by Seconds Minutes Hours Productions, it has some stunning footage of the beautiful Lawson Creek Catchment:

 When, where and how?